Quimoniz/ophelia/README.md

 ## Setup

 Just copy them files over, edit the [example config file](./config.php.sample) and store it under `config.php` (i.e. truncate the file name extension `.sample`).
 It's PHP, so refer to whatever tutorial detailing the steps on how to set up PHP.
 If you want to run the OpenWeatherMap component, do setup a MariaDB database, including the user and database setup.
 Thereafter run the file [ophelia-table-creation.sql](./ophelia-table-creation.sql) to create the `openweathermap_forecast` table which is being used to Cache the weather data.

+**Note**: Can be used well together with my [project PIRAT](https://github.com/Quimoniz/pirat): Which switches off and on a monitor based on sensory input of PIR or UltraSonic sensors, and can provide an additional output on a 128x64 OLED display.

 ## Boring stuff